 The HV05 warped disk model offers an opportunity to simulate pulse profiles for a simplified source geometry of either a pencil or fan beam that irradiates a warped inner disk.
-We found that both pencil and fan beam geometries can reproduce observed pulse profiles in LMC X-4 and SMC X-1, and thus we cannot conclusively say that one beam geometry is preferred over another.
+We found that both pencil and fan beam geometries can reproduce observed pulse profiles in LMC X-4 and SMC X-1, and thus we cannot conclusively say that one beam geometry is preferred over the other.
 Regardless of beam geometry, we found that pulse profiles where the hard and soft pulsations were out of phase generally preferred non-antipolar beam geometries.
-This geometry preference agrees with those found by HV05.
+This preference agrees with those found by HV05.

-By allowing the inner disk to precess in the HV05 model, we found disk precession phases which best described the phase of soft pulses relative to the hard ones.
-For both LMC X-4 and SMC X-1, our best fit disk precession phases for each observation indicate a smoothly rotating disk.
-We also find that the disk precession phases are periodic with superorbital phase, meaning the first and last observation in each series shows the disk returning to its approximate initial position.
+By allowing the inner disk to precess in the HV05 model, we found disk precession phases that best described the phase of soft pulses relative to the hard ones.
+For both LMC X-4 and SMC X-1, our best-fit disk precession phases for each observation indicate a smoothly rotating disk.
+We also find that the disk precession phases are periodic with superorbital phase, meaning that the first and last observations in each series show the disk returning to its approximate initial position.
 The success of this model further confirms that disk precession can reproduce the observed changes in pulse profiles.

-In order to fit the observed pulse profiles, especially of LMC X-4 which vary significantly in relative phase and strength, it was necessary to allow the beam geometry to change between observations.
-Rather than suggesting that the beam parameters change significantly with superorbital phase, these changes likely represent the effects of light bending or other relativistic phenomena not included in the HV05 model.
+In order to fit the observed pulse profiles, especially those of LMC X-4 which vary significantly in relative phase and strength, it was necessary to allow the beam geometry to change between observations.
+Rather than suggesting that the beam parameters change significantly with superorbital phase, these changes likely represent the effects of varying height in the accretion column, which in turn influence the light bending or other relativistic phenomena that are not included in the HV05 model.
 One way to further constrain the beam geometries within the HV05 model is to use a source with a highly constrained accretion disk geometry.
-The ideal target for such further analysis is Hercules X-1, whose 35 day superorbital cycle has been modeled by Leahy (2002).
-With firm constraints on the disk geometry inputs to the HV05 model, we could possibly see whether a pencil or fan beam geometry is prefered, and compare the results to those presented in this work (Brumback in prep.).
+The ideal target for such further analysis is Hercules X-1, whose 35 day super-orbital cycle has been modeled by Leahy (2002).
+With firm constraints on the inputs from disk geometry to the HV05 model, we could possibly see whether a pencil or fan beam geometry is preferred, and compare the results to those presented in this work (M. C. Brumback 2019, in preparation).

-The geometries included in the HV05 warped disk model are quite simple and likely not a complete representation of the complexities of the inner accretion flow and accretion column structure (e.g. Miyasaka et al. 2013).
-Future work could update the beam geometries with more physically motivated accretion column models (e.g. Sokolova-Lapa in prep.) and include the effects of light bending (e.g. Falkner A submitted; Falkner B submitted).
-Despite the simplified nature of the HV05 model, the success of the HV05 model suggests that tomography is a viable method of probing the structure of magnetized accretion flows in neutron star binaries, which can be difficult to resolve observationally.
+The geometries included in the HV05 warped disk model are quite simple and likely not a complete representation of the complexities of the inner accretion flow and accretion column structure (e.g., Miyasaka et al. 2013).
+Future work could update the beam geometries with more complex beam structures (e.g., Koliopanos & Vasilopoulos 2018; Iwakiri et al. 2019) or physically motivated accretion column models (e.g., E. Sokolova-Lapa 2019, in preparation) and include the effects of light bending (e.g., Falkner 2019a, 2019b).
+Despite the simplified nature of the HV05 model, its success suggests that tomography is a viable method of probing the structure of magnetized accretion flows in neutron star binaries, which can be difficult to resolve observationally.
 Constraining the warped disk and beam geometry in pulsars with superorbital modulation can shed light on interactions between the accretion disk and the pulsar magnetosphere.

-5. SUMMARY
+5. Summary